AirBayCreative/oss/README.md

 you can configue the options object to make your oss request , it is really simple !!!

 #Command Line
+first you must configure the key.js file to add your access_id and access_key
-put oss/bin/ to your system PATH then you can use oss command line directly
+then put oss/bin/ to your system PATH then you can use oss command line directly
 type oss -h you can get the help infomation showed below
 <pre>
     Usage: oss [options]